 Two Lillis scholarships are awarded each year.

 The Lillis Scholarship covers the cost of tuition, room, and board for up to four years of undergraduate education at the University of Puget Sound.
 First-Year recipients may renew the award for up to three additional years of undergraduate study.
 Renewal criteria include submission of a renewal application, full-time enrollment each semester, maintenance of a minimum 3.75 cumulative grade point average, and demonstration of preparation for pursuit of a competitive scholarship or fellowship.

 Lillis Scholars work closely with the Lillis Faculty Advisor and the Director of Fellowships & Scholarships throughout their four years at Puget Sound.

-Applicants will be notified of their status in early February.
+Applicants will be notified of their status in February.